Menu

 4. Leveraging ChatGPT for Test Automation

-To use generative AI, like ChatGPT, for test automation, the AI model should be trained on healthcare protocols and guidelines to automatically generate diverse, realistic test cases for medical apps and devices.
+To use generative AI, like ChatGPT, for test automation, the AI-driven quality assurance tools should be trained on healthcare protocols and guidelines to automatically generate diverse, realistic test cases for medical apps and devices.

 Stimulation of real-world experiences is crucial for ChatGPT’s enhanced analysis and communication.
 It’s important to test the effectiveness of AI-powered medical assistants and virtual nurses via chatbots by ChatGPT.